 No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
 In particular, no one shall be subjected without his free consent to medical or scientific experimentation The Therapeutic Goods Administration notes that the currently approved vaccines for Covid-19 in Australia are in Phase IV trials.
 The vaccines are in experimental phase IV trials.

-Trials are incomplete and approvals were given without complete safety and efficacy data being available.
+With respect to Covid-19 vaccines, trials are incomplete, and approvals were given without complete safety and efficacy data being available.
 The TGA says the following about the vaccines’ current “provisional approval”;

-“With rolling submissions, collaboration with international regulators, and proactively working with sponsors, it is expected the evaluation of COVID-19 vaccines will be significantly expedited without compromising on our strict standards of safety, quality and efficacy.
+With rolling submissions, collaboration with international regulators, and proactively working with sponsors, it is expected the evaluation of COVID-19 vaccines will be significantly expedited without compromising on our strict standards of safety, quality, and efficacy.
 However, the timeframe for the evaluation of each vaccine will ultimately depend on when the complete data package is provided by sponsors.
-We have not yet received a full data package from any company.”
+We have not yet received a full data package from any company.

-It is very difficult for us to implement your Mandatory Vaccination Direction in circumstances where our employees rightly tell us that they are concerned about the rushed approval and long-term safety implications of the vaccines, and when we ourselves do not have the expertise or training to reassure them.
-This is particularly problematic when we are only indemnified for adverse reactions or deaths if we facilitate vaccination in the workplace itself (which we elaborate on below).
+It is very difficult for us to implement your Public Health Order in circumstances where our employees rightly tell us that they are concerned about the rushed approval and long-term safety implications of the vaccines, and when we ourselves do not have the expertise or training to reassure them.

 Nonetheless, it is clear that the vaccines remain a novel technology, and we are uncomfortable directing our employees to receive it at short notice at the expense of their informed consent.